bstatcomp/RandomCL/README.md

 # RandomCL

-RandomCL is an OpenCL library for generating random numbers paralell.
+RandomCL is an OpenCL library for generating random numbers in parallel.
 It contains implementations of more than 20 random number generators.

 # License

-RandomCL is released under BSD-3 license.
+RandomCL is released under the BSD-3 license.

 # Building

-Library itself does not need to be built - all code is contained in headers.
-Examples can be built using makefile (TODO).
+The library itself does not need to be built - all code is contained in headers.
+Examples can be built using a makefile (TODO).

-### Dependancies
+### Dependencies

 - OpenCL library (examples, qualityTests and performanceTests require cpp OpenCL header).

 # Documentation

 There are two kinds of random number generators in RandomCL.
 Most generators are intended to have one instance of generator per thread.
-Their state is supposed to be saved in a private variable for each thread, and threads can generate random numbers independantly.
+Their state is supposed to be saved in a private variable for each thread and threads can generate random numbers independantly.
-All of these have similar interface.
+All of these have a similar interface.

-One generator (xorshift1024) however has state shared between 32 threads.
-Since state is saved in local memory it has slightly different interface.
+The xorshift1024 generator, however, has the state shared between 32 threads.
+Since state is saved in local memory it has a slightly different interface.

 ## Interface

-Each generator is contained in its own header, named `<NAME>.cl`.
-It defines following type and functions, where `<NAME>` is the name of the generator:
+Each generator is contained in its own header named `<NAME>.cl`.
+It defines the following type and functions, where `<NAME>` is the name of the generator:

 #### `<NAME>_state`